awesomemotive/Simple-Post-Expiration/readme.txt

 - class - The class or classes given to the DIV element
 - id - The ID given to the DIV element

+The `%s` will be replaced with the expiration date.

 Have you found a bug or have a suggestion or improvement you'd like to submit?
 This plugin is available on [Github](https://github.com/pippinsplugins/Simple-Post-Expiration) and pull requests are welcome!